 ITU-T A.6: cooperation and exchange of information with national and regional SDOs.

-Cooperation Agreement between The African Organisation for Standardization ("ARSO") and the International Telecommunication Union ("ITU")
+Cooperation Agreement between The GCC Standardization Organization ("GSO") and the International Telecommunication Union ("ITU")

-20 June 2019: the Cooperation Agreement with ARSO and ITU has the mandate to establish a high-level, non-exclusive framework for the cooperation between the two organization and to promote the use of ITU Standards taking into account the requirements of the African Region to support long term sustainable economic development, as well as facilitating world and regional trade and integration.
+18 September 2019: the Cooperation Agreement with GSO and ITU has the mandate to establish a high-level, non-exclusive framework for the cooperation between the two organization and to promote the use of ITU Standards taking into account the requirements of the countries members of GSO and to support long term sustainable economic development.

 This cooperation is intended to raise the profile of academic institutions and promote the advancement of ICT innovations through worldwide recognition and adoption of global standards.